SFDO-Community-Sprints/npc-best-practices/docs/stakeholder-management/stakeholder-management-prerequisites.md

 * Not necessarily.
-These only need to be created if you want to relate a person to another person, or a person to a Business or Organization.
+These only need to be created if you want to relate a person to another person, or a person, or a Busines or Organization to another Business or Organization.